Here is the NY Times version:

 Tap on Stash to add the word to The Stash.

 Tap on Define to do a DR command to define a random unfound word.
+This can be turned off with the ND (No Define) command toggle.

 Tap on Donut to switch into Donut Mode.